KPIT Tech shares extend gains; can they revisit recent 52-week high level?

-Shares of KPIT Technologies rose in Wednesday's trade, extending their gains for the second straight session.
-The stock moved 1.21 per cent higher to hit a day high of Rs 844.30 over its previous close of Rs 834.25.
-Considering today's high price of Rs 844.30, the scrip traded 3.29 per cent lower from its 52-week high of Rs 873, hit on February 13, 2023.
-That said, KPI Tech has gained 91.89 per cent from its one-year low of Rs 440, touched on May 26 last year.
+Shares of KPIT Technologies rose on Wednesday, extending their gains for the second straight session.
+The stock moved 1.40 per cent higher to settle at Rs 845.90 over its previous close of Rs 834.25.
+Considering today's closing price of Rs 845.90, the scrip traded 3.10 per cent lower from its 52-week high of Rs 873, hit on February 13, 2023.
+That said, KPI Tech has gained 92.25 per cent from its one-year low of Rs 440, touched on May 26 last year.

 The IT firm logged a net profit of Rs 104 crore in the December quarter (Q3 FY23), up 48 per cent from Rs 70.3 crore in the same period a year ago.
 The company's revenue from operations stood at Rs 917.11 crore in Q3 FY23, a year-on-year (YoY) growth of 47 per cent from Rs 622.36 crore in Q3 FY22.
 Its sales jumped 47.36 per cent to Rs 917.92 crore in Q3 FY23 against Rs 622.37 crore in the corresponding quarter of the previous fiscal.
 Sequentially, KPIT Tech reported a profit of Rs 83.48 crore in Q3 FY23 against Rs 65.10 crore in Q2 of the ongoing financial year.